-&lt;sup>95 Schwartz, 1994
+&lt;sup>95 Schwartz, Circle of Protest.

-&lt;sup>96 One of the Tibetans who arrived in India recently from Tibet told the author that in the 1980s, Tibetans knew very little even about the Indian freedom struggle other than the fact that it was led by Gandhi.
+&lt;sup>96 One of the Tibetans who arrived in India from Tibet recently told the author that in the 1980s, Tibetans knew very little even about the Indian freedom struggle other than the fact that it was led by Gandhi.
 They knew almost nothing about the details of the Indian noncooperation and civil disobedience campaigns that crippled British rule.

-edited volume Recovering Nonviolent History.
-97 This visceral inclination for applauding valor is another reason Tibetans have used protest tactics more frequently than noncooperation.
+several chapters that highlight similar cases of glorification in other countries in the edited volume Recovering Nonviolent History.
+This visceral inclination for applauding valor is another reason Tibetans have used protest tactics more frequently than noncooperation.
 The former is dramatic and high-risk while the latter is often invisible and low-risk.
 The low-key nature of noncooperation tactics rendered them unattractive to those who believed that an opponent as big as China could be effectively challenged only with tactics that were equally epic and dramatic.

-&lt;sup>97 Maciej J. Bartkowski, Recovering Nonviolent History: Civil Resistance in Liberation Struggles, 260.
+&lt;sup>97 Bartkowski, Recovering Nonviolent History, 260.

-The Rise (and Fall) of Global Grassroots Mobilization (1989-2002)
+Chapter 6 The Rise and Fall of Global Grassroots Mobilization (1989-2002)